30 Articles in Just 30 Days

 “Thanks for a great program.
 I did the live, on-the-phone version once but have not been able to come up with a 4-hour block of time for a repeat session.
 Now I can keep going back to the self-study version whenever I need to.
 I find that the exercises really reduce my anxiety level about writing and help me get started.”

 “Thank you for sending the materials for the self-study package.
-I did the course this weekend and was delighted.
+I did the course and was delighted.
 I even wrote an article for ezine.com based on the class work.
 I work in an academic setting, but am trying to expand my Policy Center’s reach to practitioners and interested citizens and students by increasing my writing in non-peer reviewed journals.
 We publish white papers at the Center on applied policy questions and I am now experimenting with short, informational articles as well – see http://sspa.boisestate.edu/publicpolicycenter/.
 Thanks again for the help.
 I look forward to putting all that good advice to work.”